 I really like CyberGhost, but it’s not the only VPN worth considering.

 ExpressVPN is another VPN with a bigger price tag that will serve you better in countries like China and the UAE, where authorities actively block people from connecting to known VPN servers.
-It offers comparable speed, security, and unblocking capabilities.
+It offers fast speeds, robust security, and very user-friendly apps.
 It works on a wider range of devices and includes 24/7 live support.